 Desire to protect oneself causes one to cling to paranoid beliefs and refuse medication.

+Clinging to delusions in order to protect oneself is discussed further on the Holding On To Beliefs web page.
 What if one's family becomes alarmed at one's increasing paranoia and takes one to get psychiatric help.
 The psychiatrist is likely to prescribe medication.
 One may resist taking such medication because of fear that it will tranquilize oneself so that one doesn't guard one's family.
 This resisting of medication is a self destructive coping mechanism.

 Earlier in this web page I gave the example of someone who thought he saw someone with a knife in the shadows.
 There is an increased tendency to see something when one expects to see it.
 As the person in the example becomes more paranoid he is more likely to perceive other men with knives in the shadows which in turn is likely to increase his paranoia still further as well as his conviction that his family is threatened.

 What if there really was someone in the shadows and everyone thinks one is crazy but one is right?
 This has been the idea behind several good scary movies.
 In fact it is the idea behind an excellent funny/scary movie called the Secret Life of Walter Mitty.
 The question of how to distinguish reality from fantasy is discussed on the Holding on to Beliefs web page.

 c o p y r i g h t ( c ) 1 9 9 9 - 2004 Karl Ericson Enterprises.
 All rights reserved